lotltd/TurnstileModbusSDK/README.md

 **C++** version for embedded devices [here](https://github.com/lotltd/TurnstileModbusSDK/tree/master/TurnstileCPP)

-You can look at our turnstiles in our catalog here: http://old.lotgroup.eu/ru/index/catalog/
+You can look at our turnstiles in our catalog [here](https://lotgroup.eu/product/production/turnstiles/)

 Turnstiles that currently works with modbus: